Tulu language: Centres of Tulu study and research

 Tulu as a language continues to thrive in coastal Karnataka and Kasaragod in Kerala.
 Karnataka Tulu Sahitya Academy, an institute established by the state government of Karnataka in 1994, has introduced Tulu as a language in schools around coastal Karnataka, including Alva's High School, Moodbidri; Dattanjaneya High School, Odiyoor; Ramakunjeshwara English-medium High School, Ramakunja; and Vani Composite Pre-University College, Belthangady.
 Initially started in 16 schools, the language is now taught in over 33 schools, of which 30 are in Dakshina Kannada district.
 More than 1500 students have opted to study this language.

 The Government of Kerala established the Kerala Tulu Academy in 2007.
 The academy focuses on the retrieval and propagation of Tulu language and culture in Kerala through various activities such as organising seminars and publishing Tulu periodicals, etc. The academy is based in Hosangadi, Manjeshwar in Kasaragod.

 Tulu is also taught as a language at the post-graduate level in Mangalore University, and there is a dedicated department for Tulu studies, translation and research at Dravidian University in Kuppam Andhra Pradesh.The Government Degree College at Kasaragod in Kerala also introduced a certificate course in Tulu for the academic year 2009–2010.
 It has also introduced Tulu as an optional subject in its Kannada post-graduation course.
 It has adopted syllabi from the books published by the Tulu Sahitya Academy.

 German missionaries Kammerer and Männer were the first people to conduct research on the language.
 Kammerer collected about 3,000 words and their meanings before his death.
 Later his work was carried on by Männer, who completed the research and published the first dictionary of the Tulu language in 1886 with the help of the then-Madras government.
 The effort was incomplete, as it did not cover all aspects of the language.
 The Govinda Pai Research Centre at MGM College, Udupi started an 18-year Tulu lexicon project in the year 1979.

 Different dialects, special vocabularies used for different occupational activities, rituals, and folk literature in the forms of Paād-danāas were included in this project.
 The Centre has also released a six-volume, trilingual, modestly priced Tulu-Kannada-English lexicon.
 The Tulu lexicon was awarded the Gundert Award for the best dictionary in the country in 1996.
 In September 2011, the Academic Council of Mangalore University accepted a proposal, to allow the university and the colleges affiliated to it to offer certificates, diplomas and postgraduate diploma courses in Tulu, both in regular and correspondence modes.

+Sample text

+The following text is Article 1 of the Universal Declaration of Human Rights, written in Tulu::